ferueda/react-tacit-knowledge/README.md

 ### The Solution

 This repo gathers open sourced React projects built by smart Sr. devs.
-Reading through their code will help you improve your React game and build your tacit knowledge.
+Reading through their code will help you improve your React game and build your React tacit knowledge.

 I hope this helps you get faster to that point in time when you catch yourself saying *"I don't know really, it just felt right"* and realize that "you just know".